CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2018-10-27-CLUG-Meeting.md

  * Ubuntu by Rex Bouwense
  * It covered Ubuntu and its five officially supported  “flavors”
  * The history, minimum install requirements, desktop, and default applications were discussed for each distribution.
+ * Slides from the presentation can be found at https://github.com/CochiseLinuxUsersGroup/Presentations.
+Just look for Ubuntu.odp

 **Discussion/Problems/Questions:**